A party game about drawing secret words. But you’re an ant, so you can only draw using your pheromone trail.

 Input your desired settings and click "generate".

 Not working?
 Don't worry!
-At the "Download" link, you can also find PDFs with valid boards for all situations.
-Check the "Premade" folder.
+At the "Download" link, you can also find PDFs I already generated for you.

 For most game modes, using "core" (or "easy") words is ideal.
 With words printed on the board, however, the game becomes much easier and it's recommended to allow much harder words!